 If you’re able to realize she is this way with more people than just you, it may soften the blow.
 If you can not take it personally and go about your business, maybe it will stop.
 Also, if you are able to accomplish this, you’re a better person than us and deserve a damn trophy.

 Maybe there is someone else out there who understands her particular brand of criticism, and the two of you can go out a few times a year to bitch about it and share an ice cream sundae the size of your head.
 If it makes you feel better (and less alone) to vent, then that’s the best medicine.

 9. Kill her with kindness.

-When she does or says something that feels off-putting to you or makes you uncomfortable in your home or hers, then tell her how amazingly wonderful she is and ask her how she knows so much and if she’s ever made any mistakes.
+When she does or says something that feels off-putting to you or makes you uncomfortable in your home or hers, tell her how amazingly wonderful she is.
+Ask her how she knows so much and if she’s ever made any mistakes.

-Okay, I guess that really just sounds like sarcasm.
-If I’m being honest, I wouldn’t be able to do the kindness thing either — it’s not in my wheelhouse.
+OK, maybe that really just sounds like sarcasm.
+If we’re being honest, we wouldn’t be able to do the kindness thing either — it’s not in our overbearing-MIL-handling wheelhouse.